Thursday, June 19, 2025

 Fourth, the Majesterial Protestants view themselves more aligned with the Radical evangelicals, even if they wished the Radicals to be more Traditional.
 They can't go back to the Roman Catholics whose Majesterium they have rejected.
 It just will not happen, so they are withering.

 The basic issue is the rejection of the primary authority of "the Church of the living God, which is the pillar and foundation of the truth" (1 Timothy 3:15), and instead placing the New Testament as the sole canon ("measuring rod" or "yardstick") of the truth.
 No, the Church, the foundation, existed for nearly 400 years before the New Testament canon was recognized.
 The problem with the latter view is the question of interpretation: who decides how to interpret, how to give the meaning, of the New Testament Scriptures?
-Since the Reformation, the idea has spread that "any cowherd or milkmaid" can correctly interpret the Scriptures.
+Since the Reformation, the idea has spread that "any cowherd or milkmaid" can correctly interpret the Scriptures, that is, the absolute authority of the individual believer.
 Once you reject the Church's authority and accept democratization, you're on the slippery slope of no return.

 So if there is just one true Church, what about the moral and ethical problems in it?
 And what about all the post-Reformation denominations?
 We must acknowledge that the Church, like the denominations, is populated by human beings who retain the sin-stained fallen nature.
 It is not yet the "glorious church without spot or wrinkle" (Ephesians 5:27), but will be.
 The truth will come out, and evil will be expunged.
 So we must distinguish between doctrine and practice: the Church's doctrines that have been decided by Councils of saintly bishops of the Church over the centuries, including doctrines of the Trinity, the Incarnation of God in Christ, His rising from the dead, the Creed followed by the formation of the New Testament canon, etc., and on the other hand the errors of sinful and sometimes heretical humans.